Simple Brown Sugar Glaze For Ham

 While the ham roasts in the oven, the house will smell amazing.
 It’s so easy to make, and the whole family will love this glaze.

-In a small saucepan, whisk together the butter, brown sugar, honey, orange juice, mustard, ginger, thyme, and paprika or other spices (if using).
+- Whisk together the butter, brown sugar, honey, orange juice, mustard, ginger, thyme, and paprika in a small saucepan.

 - Score the Ham: Before applying the glaze, score the surface of the ham in a crisscross pattern.
 This not only enhances the presentation but also allows the glaze to penetrate and flavor the meat more effectively.